neoforged/.github/primers/1.21.9/index.md

         - `forceSetScreen` -> `setScreenAndShow`
         - `getMinecraftSessionService` -> `services`, now returning a `Service` instance
             - The `MinecraftSessionService` can be obtained via `Service#sessionService`
-    - `KeyMapping`
-        - `key` is now protected
-        - `release` is now protected
     - `Options#invertYMouse` -> `invertMouseY`
-    - `ToggleKeyMapping` now has an overload that takes in an input type
     - `User` no longer takes in the user type
-- `net.minecraft.client.animation.Keyframe` now has an overload that takes in the `preTarget` and `postTarget` instead of one simple `target`
 - `net.minecraft.client.data.models.BlockModelGenerators`
     - `condition` now has an overload that takes in an enum or boolean property
     - `createLightningRod` now takes in the regular and waxed blocks